JoshuaSchumacherGER/JoshuaSchumacherGER/README.md

 💬 I have worked for several years for various companies in different areas.

-💬 Additionally, I hold a Cisco DevNet Instructor certification and I'm PSM certified.
+💬 Additionally, I hold a Cisco DevNet Instructor certification, a Cisco CCNA Instructor certificatoin and I'm PSM certified.

 💬  I am always interested in collaborating on new projects :).
     In my repositories, you will find either solutions to individual scripts I have written or smaller school projects.